matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ## Muda: The Eight Wastes

-_Muda_ (無駄), meaning ”waste”, “futility” or “uselessness”, is any activity that consumes resources but creates no value.
+_Muda_ (無駄), meaning "waste", "futility" or "uselessness", is any activity that consumes resources but creates no value.
 Modern practitioners have adapted the original seven wastes identified by Ohno, adding a critical eighth form: unused talent.

 In software development, waste often hides in queues, backlogs, meetings, or handoffs.